usnistgov/FIPS201/_FIPS201/frontend.md

 |Dingo Pontooroomooloo Vaasa Silvaan Beenelong Wooloomooloo Warrandyte Warwarnambool|truncated full name, three lines with 7 point NOT sufficient.|![]({{site.baseurl}}/{{page.collection}}/images/name10.png){:style="width: 400px;"}|

 *Zone 8F—Employee Affiliation*.
-An employee affiliation shall be printed on the card as depicted in Figure 4- 1.
+An employee affiliation SHALL be printed on the card as depicted in Figure 4- 1.
 Some examples of employee affiliation are “Employee,” “Contractor,” “Active Duty,” and “Civilian.”

 *Zone 10F—Agency, Department, or Organization*.
-The organizational affiliation shall be printed as depicted in Figure 4-1.
+The organizational affiliation SHALL be printed as depicted in Figure 4-1.

 *Zone 14F—Card Expiration Date*.
-The card expiration date shall be printed on the card as depicted in Figure 4-1.
-The card expiration date shall be in a YYYYMMMDD format whereby the MMM characters represent the three-letter month abbreviation as follows: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, and DEC.
-The Zone 14F expiration date shall be printed in Arial 6 to 9 point bold.
+The card expiration date SHALL be printed on the card as depicted in Figure 4-1.
+The card expiration date SHALL be in a YYYYMMMDD format whereby the MMM characters represent the three-letter month abbreviation as follows: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, and DEC.
+The Zone 14F expiration date SHALL be printed in Arial 6 to 9 point bold.

 *Zone 15F—Color-Coding for Employee Affiliation*.
-Color-coding shall be used for additional identification of employee affiliation as a background color for Zone 2F (name) as depicted in Figures 4- 1 and 4-4.
-The following color scheme shall be used:
+Color-coding SHALL be used for additional identification of employee affiliation as a background color for Zone 2F (name) as depicted in Figures 4- 1 and 4-4.
+The following color scheme SHALL be used:

 - Blue—Foreign National
 - White—Government Employee
 - Green—Contractor.

 Foreign National color-coding has precedence over Government Employee and Contractor color-coding.
-These colors shall be reserved and shall not be employed for other purposes.
-Also, these colors shall be printed in accordance to the color specifications provided in Section 4.1.5.
+These colors SHALL be reserved and SHALL NOT be employed for other purposes.
+Also, these colors SHALL be printed in accordance to the color specifications provided in Section 4.1.5.
 Zone 15F may be a solid or patterned line at the department or agency’s discretion.

 *Zone 18F—Affiliation Color Code*.
-The affiliation color code “B” for Blue, “W” for White, or “G” for Green shall be printed in a white circle in Zone 15F as depicted in Figure 4-1.
-The diameter of the circle shall not be more than 5 mm.
-Note that the lettering shall correspond to the printed color in Zone 15F.
+The affiliation color code “B” for Blue, “W” for White, or “G” for Green SHALL be printed in a white circle in Zone 15F as depicted in Figure 4-1.
+The diameter of the circle SHALL NOT be more than 5 mm.
+Note that the lettering SHALL correspond to the printed color in Zone 15F.

 *Zone 19F—Card Expiration Date*.
-The card expiration date shall be printed in a MMMYYYY format in the upper right-hand corner as depicted in Figure 4-1.
-The Zone 19F expiration date shall be printed in Arial 12pt Bold.
+The card expiration date SHALL be printed in a MMMYYYY format in the upper right-hand corner as depicted in Figure 4-1.
+The Zone 19F expiration date SHALL be printed in Arial 12pt Bold.

 [^pseudonym]: Alternatively, an authorized pseudonym as provided under the law as discussed in Section 2.8.1.

 #### 4.1.4.2 Mandatory Items on the Back of the PIV Card

 *Zone 1B—Agency Card Serial Number*.
-This item shall be printed as depicted in Figure 4-6 and contain the unique serial number from the issuing department or agency.
-The format shall be at the discretion of the issuing department or agency.
+This item SHALL be printed as depicted in Figure 4-6 and contain the unique serial number from the issuing department or agency.
+The format SHALL be at the discretion of the issuing department or agency.

 *Zone 2B—Issuer Identification Number*.
-This item shall be printed as depicted in Figure 4-6 and consist of six characters for the department code, four characters for the agency code, and a five-digit number that uniquely identifies the issuing facility within the department or agency.
+This item SHALL be printed as depicted in Figure 4-6 and consist of six characters for the department code, four characters for the agency code, and a five-digit number that uniquely identifies the issuing facility within the department or agency.